-To ensure the provision of reasonable and appropriate services at Jones International University, students with disabilities must identify themselves in a timely manner to the Office of Disability Services (ODS).
-Current and comprehensive documentation must be on file with the ODS prior to approval of the accommodations.
-It is strongly encouraged that students self-disclose their disabilities and begin the accommodation request process prior to the beginning of their academic coursework because accommodations are not retroactive.
-If student's require alternative formatted textbooks, the ODS requires anywhere from six to eight weeks to approve students for such accommodations and process textbook orders.
+To ensure the provision of reasonable and appropriate services at Jones International University, students with impairments/disabilities must identify themselves in a timely manner to the Office of Accessibility Services (OAS).
+Current and comprehensive documentation must be on file with the OAS prior to approval of the accommodations.
+It is strongly encouraged that students self-disclose their situation and begin the accommodation request process prior to the beginning of their academic coursework because accommodations are not retroactive.
+If a student requires alternative formatted textbooks, the OAS requires anywhere from six to eight weeks to approve a student for such accommodations and process textbook orders.

-JIU's Office of Disability Services requires documentation from a certified, licensed professional that is generally dated no more than three years prior to your course start date.
-The Disability Assessment Form allows the diagnosing professional to send documentation to confirm your disability and provide information that is relative to your needs in the academic environment.
+JIU's Office of Accessibility Services requires documentation from a certified, licensed professional that is generally dated no more than three years prior to your course start date.
+The Student Assessment Form allows the diagnosing professional to send documentation to confirm your impairment/disability and provide information relative to your needs in the academic environment.
 In some cases, the provider should include testing results or other supporting documentation.

-A student must also provide a Release of Information: Certified, Licenses Provider form in case the ODS requires additional information concerning your accommodation request or documentation.
-If you have received accommodation services in the past at another University, or if your documentation is older than three years, please consult with the Disability Services (DS) Coordinator and review the section below titled Disability Testing Documentation.
+A student must also provide a Release of Information: Certified, Licensed Provider form in case the OAS requires additional information concerning your accommodation request or documentation.
+If you have received accommodation services in the past at another University, or if your documentation is older than three years, please consult with the Office of Accessibility Coordinator and review the section below titled Student Assessment Documentation.

 JIU will not accept the submission of treatment notes, hand-written notes on prescription pads, or Social Security Income statements for accommodation approval.

-If you're seeking disability services, current test results or other forms of approved documentation are required.
-If testing is required for your disability, you are required to provide the results of such tests to the Disability Services Coordinator, along with the Disability Assessment Form, to be completed by a certified, licensed provider.
-If the only testing results you have are outdated (more than three years old), then the Disability Services Office accepts two other reasonable options:
+If you're seeking access services, current test results or other forms of approved documentation are required.
+If testing is required for your situation, you are required to provide the results of such tests to the Office of Accessibility Coordinator, along with the Student Assessment Form, to be completed by a certified, licensed provider.
+If the only testing results you have are outdated (more than three years old), then the Office of Accessibility Services accepts two other reasonable options:

 Option 1 - Obtain Your Records

 If you have received accommodations within the past three years, you may submit copies of your accommodations from your previous college or university.
-Your former school should also provide a letter including a statement that you were accommodated for your disability and that the college supports the testing results, including the date of any tests, and the dates you attended the school.
+Your former school should also provide a letter including a statement that you were reveived accomodations and the college supports the testing results, including the date of any tests, and the dates you attended the school.

 Please note that you will be required to provide a copy of your outdated testing from the diagnosing professional accompanying the letter and accommodation information from your previous school.